Northern and Southern dynasties: Background

-After the collapse of a unified China proper under the Eastern Han dynasty in 220 due in large part to the Yellow Turban and the Five Pecks of Rice rebellions, China eventually coalesced into the Three Kingdoms.
-Of these, Cao Wei was the strongest, followed by Eastern Wu and Shu Han, but they were initially in a relatively stable formation.
-After a 249 coup by Sima Yi, the Sima family essentially controlled Cao Wei and the conquest of Shu Han by Cao Wei rapidly followed.
+After the collapse of a unified China proper under the Eastern Han dynasty in 220, China moved into the Three Kingdoms period.
+Of these, the kingdom of Cao Wei was the strongest, followed by Eastern Wu and Shu Han.
+Initially, they were in a relatively stable formation.
+After a 249 coup by Sima Yi, the Sima family essentially controlled Cao Wei and the conquest of Shu Han by Cao Wei followed in late 263.

-Following a failed coup by the ruling Cao family against the Sima family, the final Cao ruler abdicated.
-Sima Yan (Emperor Wu of Jin) then founded the Western Jin dynasty and the conquest of Eastern Wu by Western Jin occurred in 280, ending the Three Kingdoms period and reuniting China proper.
+Following a failed coup by the ruling Cao family against the Sima family in June 260, the final Cao ruler abdicated in February 266.
+Sima Yan (Emperor Wu of Jin) then founded the Western Jin dynasty.
+The conquest of Eastern Wu by Western Jin occurred in 280, ending the Three Kingdoms period and reuniting China proper.

-The Western Jin dynasty was severely weakened after the War of the Eight Princes from 291 to 306.
-During the reigns of Emperor Huai of Jin and Emperor Min of Jin, the empire was put into grave danger with the uprising of northern non-Han peoples collectively known as the Five Barbarians, when numerous nomadic tribal groups resettled in northern and northwestern China who had been heavily drafted into the military then exploited the civil wars to seize power.
+The Western Jin dynasty was severely weakened due to the War of the Eight Princes from 291 to 306.
+During the reigns of Emperor Huai of Jin and Emperor Min of Jin, the empire was put into grave danger by the uprising of northern non-Han peoples known as the Five Barbarians.
+Numerous nomadic tribal groups had been forcibly resettled in northern and northwestern China during previous centuries.
+When the warring princes heavily drafted these tribes into the military, they mutinied and exploited the civil wars to seize power.
 Their armies almost destroyed the dynasty in the Disaster of Yongjia of 311, when the Five Barbarians sacked Luoyang.
 Chang'an met a similar fate in 316.

 However, a scion of the imperial house, Sima Rui (Emperor Yuan of Jin) fled south of the Huai River and reestablished the dynasty, known in historiography as the Eastern Jin dynasty.
-Cementing their power in the south, the Eastern Jin established Jiankang on the existing site of Jianye (now Nanjing) as their new capital.
+Cementing their power in the south, the Eastern Jin established Jiankang on the existing site of Jianye (present-day Nanjing) as their new capital.

-In the north, the Five Barbarians established numerous short-lived dynasties, leading to the period known as the Sixteen Kingdoms in historiography.
+In the north, the Five Barbarians established numerous short-lived dynasties, leading to the period known as the Sixteen Kingdoms.
 Eventually, the Northern Wei dynasty conquered the rest of the northern states in 439 and unified northern China.
-Although the Eastern Jin and successive southern dynasties were well-defended from the northern dynasties by their placement of naval fleets along the Yangtze, there were still various problems related to the creation and maintenance of military strength.
-The designation of specific households for military service in the tuntian system eventually led to a falling out in their social status, causing widespread desertion of troops on many occasions.
-Faced with shortage of troop numbers, Eastern Jin generals were often sent on campaigns to capture non-Han peoples in the south to draft them into the military.
+Although the Eastern Jin and successive southern dynasties were well-defended from the northern dynasties by their placement of naval fleets along the Yangtze, they suffered various problems related to the creation and maintenance of military strength.
+The court's designation of specific households for military service through the tuntian system eventually led to a fall in their social status, causing widespread desertion of troops.
+Faced with shortage of troops, Eastern Jin generals were often sent on campaigns to capture non-Han indigenous peoples in the south to draft them into the military.
 The Eastern Jin dynasty fell not because of external invasion, however, but because Liu Yu (Emperor Wu of Liu Song) seized the throne from the Emperor Gong of Jin and founded the Liu Song dynasty, which officially began the Northern and Southern dynasties period.